DpoofikD/PacketMagician/README.md

 # PacketMagician

-Easy Linux tool for constructing and sending custom TCP or ICMP packets.
+Easy Linux tool for constructing and sending custom TCP, UDP or ICMP packets.
 May be used for scanning, monitoring and testing.

 ### Warning!